Public Scoping Meetings

 The Navy has a long-standing working relationship with the Federal Aviation Administration, which is a cooperating agency on this EIS.

-The Office of the Assistant Secretary of the Navy for Energy, Installations, and Environment decides on the selection of an alternative.
+The Assistant Secretary of the Navy for Energy, Installations, and Environment will sign a Record of Decision identifying the Navy’s selected alternative.

 Congress must approve any land withdrawal before the selected alternative is implemented.

-The Federal Aviation Administration decides on all airspace proposals.
+The Federal Aviation Administration is the decision maker on all airspace proposals.

-The withdrawal of federal lands would begin once the Navy has made a decision and Congress has granted legislative authority, which is anticipated in 2020.
+The withdrawal of federal lands would begin once Congress has authorized the withdrawal and the Navy has signed a Record of Decision.
+An anticipated decision date for Congress and the Navy is in 2020.

 The Navy encourages the public’s participation